gbif/pipelines/gbif/ingestion/clustering-gbif/README.md

 ## Occurrence Clustering

-Provides utilities to cluster GBIF occurrence records.

-Status: Having explored approaches using Spark ML (no success due to data skew) and [LinkedIn ScANNs](https://github.com/linkedin/scanns) (limited success, needs more investigation) this uses a declarative rule-based approach making use of domain knowledge.
-A multi-blocking stage groups candidate record pairs, followed by a pair-wise comparison to detect links within the group.

-The initial focus is on specimens to locate:
- 1. Physical records (e.g. Isotypes and specimens split and deposited in multiple herbaria)
- 2. Database duplicates across datasets (huge biases observed within datasets (e.g. gutworm datasets))
- 3. Strong links between sequence records, citations and specimens

-This is intended to be run regularly (e.g. daily) and therefore performance is of critical concern.

-The output is bulk loaded into HBase, suitable for an API to deployed on.
+Processes occurrence data and establishes links between similar records.

+The output is a set of HFiles suitable for bulk loading into HBase which drives the pipeline lookup and public related occurrence API.

-Build the project: `mvn clean package`
+Build the project: `mvn spotless:apply test package -Pextra-artifacts`

-To run (while in exploration - will be made into Oozie workflow later):
+To run this against a completely new table:

 Setup hbase:
 ```